jbuisine/macop/README.md

 ## How to use ?

 You can see an example of use in the `mainExample.py` python file.
+You need to clone this repository with `optimization` folder name to get it works.

 ## Add as dependency